ResumeToolsResources

 Senior IT Auditor

-• Led a team of 5 auditors to conduct risk assessments across 20+ systems, reducing security incidents by 30%.
+• Led a team to conduct a comprehensive IT audit that improved security by 30%.

 Senior IT Auditor